Help 4 Renters

 - Using Search Filters

-- You can filter properties based on your selected criteria All properties must meet the criteria to be presented in results.
+With Advanced Search you can filter properties based on your selected criteria All properties must meet the criteria to be presented in results (100% match).
 We suggest that you search for your most important criteria first.
 If you get too many results you can reduce the number of results by adding more criteria.

-Homes must meet ALL of your criteria to be shown.
 Make your selections using the drop-down menus and checklists on the search form.
-You do not need to make selections in "Village" or "Property Type" if you don't have a preference.
-Just leave them set to "Any".
+You do not need to make selections in "Area", "Village" or "Property Type" if you don't have a preference.
+Just leave them set to the default setting.

-You will get false search responses because some listings aren't current.
-We incentivize owners to update their listings, but because they are our customers we try not to 'bug' them, but you can!To search, click the "Search" link on the Main Page.
+You will get false search responses because some properties aren't current.
+We incentivize owners to update their ads, but because they are our customers we try not to 'bug' them, but you can!To search, click the "Search" link on the Main Page.

 Too Many Results...How would you know that?
 Look at the bottom of the results page for multiple page links.
-There are 5 listing per page.
+There are 6 properties per page.
 If there are too many to view, add more selection criteria to reduce the number of homes in the results.

-- This website allows you to bookmark listings as "Favorites" for easy access at a later time.
-Your favorite listings will be saved by your browser until you either remove them from favorites manually or until your web browser history is deleted (check your browser settings).
-Also, because this feature is based on your browser, you will need to use the same computer and web browser to access your favorite listings later.
+This website allows you to bookmark listings as "Favorites" for easy access later.
+Your favorite properties will be saved by your browser until you either remove them from favorites manually or until your web browser history is deleted (check your browser settings).
+Also, because this feature is based on your browser, you will need to use the same computer and web browser to access your favorites later.

-To save a listing as a Favorite, look for the "Add To Favorites" button on the listing detail page as shown below:
+To save a property as a Favorite, click the "Add To Favorites" button on the property as shown below

 To review bookmarked listings, look for the Favorites # link at the top of the webpage as shown in the graphic below.

-To remove a listing from "Favorites", go the the listing detail page and click the "Remove From Favorites" icon.
+To remove a listing from "Favorites", go the property and click the "Remove From Favorites" icon.

 - Tips for Communicating with Owners

-SUGGESTION: Don't make a "lowball offer" by e-mail.
+SUGGESTION: Don't make a "lowball offer" by e-mail as your first communication.

 Homeowners have told us that they discard inquiries which begin with "I'll give you $xxxx for the place" or "We are on a strict budget of $xxxx".
 Either of those statements will reduce the likelihood of there being any room for negotiation.
 Instead, spend a bit of time, have some dialog with the homeowner, ask a few questions, then if you think it's wise try to negotiate a bit.